Condensed Interior-Point Methods for Scalable Nonlinear Programming on GPUs: Numerical results

 \subsubsection{Breakdown of the time spent in one IPM iteration}

 We decompose the time spent in a single IPM iteration for LiftedKKT and HyKKT.
-As a reference running on the CPU, we show the time spent in the solver HSL MA27.
-We observe that HSL MA57 is slower than HSL MA27, as the OPF instances are super-sparse.
-Hence, the block elimination algorithm implemented in HSL MA57 is not beneficial there \footnote{Personal communication with Iain Duff.}.
+As a reference running on the CPU, we use HSL MA27.
+The factorization time for HSL MA57 is 1.9s, compared to 1.2s for HSL MA27 (increasing the number of threads in the BLAS backend used by HSL MA57 yielded no improvement).
+Thus, the block elimination algorithm in HSL MA57 is not beneficial here.

-When solving the KKT system, the time can be decomposed into: (1) assembling the KKT system, (2) factorizing the KKT system, and (3) computing the descent direction with triangular solves.
-As depicted in Figure~\ref{fig:timebreakdown}, we observe that constructing the KKT system represents only a fraction of the computation time, compared to the factorization and the triangular solves.
-Using {\tt cuDSS}-\ldlt, we observe speedups of 30x and 15x in the factorization compared to MA27 and CHOLMOD running on the CPU.
-Once the KKT system is factorized, computing the descent direction with LiftedKKT is faster than with HyKKT (0.04s compared to 0.13s) as HyKKT has to run a \CG algorithm to solve the Schur complement system~\eqref{eq:kkt:schurcomplhykkt}, leading to additional backsolves in the linear solver.
+KKT solution time is divided into: (1) assembling the KKT system, (2) factorizing the KKT system, and (3) computing the descent direction via triangular solves.
+As shown in Figure~\ref{fig:timebreakdown}, KKT construction represents only a small fraction of the total time, compared to factorization and triangular solves.
+LiftedKKT and HyKKT lead to faster factorization times as the condensed KKT system can be efficiently factorized in parallel.
+HSL MA86 factorizes the condensed system nearly 10 times faster than HSL MA27, and {\tt cuDSS} provides an additional 4x speed-up.
+We focus on comparing parallel CPU solvers (MA86 and Pardiso) for Lifted and HyKKT, as the factorization of the augmented KKT system~\eqref{eq:kkt:augmented} does not parallelize well on CPUs~\cite{tasseff2019exploring}.
+After factorization, LiftedKKT computes the descent direction faster than HyKKT (0.01s versus 0.07s) because HyKKT must run the \CG algorithm to completion to solve the Schur complement system~\eqref{eq:kkt:schurcomplhykkt}, requiring additional backsolves in the linear solver.